 They started by striking a deal with IBM in 2002 for their operational services.
-From there, IBM took over their usual operations, including their mainframe environment, email and app support, web hosting, and network support.
+From there, IBM took over their usual operations, including their mainframe environment, email marketing, app support, web hosting, and network support.

 All of Sun Life’s outsourcing efforts have contributed to their aim, which is increased business efficiency, reduced costs, and access to a global workforce.

 The company started onshore outsourcing to IBM Canada in 2001.
 The firm took care of Scotiabank’s domestic operations, including data centers, desktops, and ATMs.

-What’s more, Aldo also believes in ethical sourcing, with their contracted factories being monitored regularly and its employees trained and given fair wages and benefits.
+Aldo also believes in ethical sourcing, with their contracted factories being monitored regularly and its employees trained and given fair wages and benefits.

 Outsourcing in Canada

 Service providers need to win the bidding process and should follow regulations on data privacy and doing business in the country.

-Despite this, businesses still choose to outsource their services to destinations such as India and the Philippines.
+Despite this, Canadian businesses still choose to outsource their services to destinations such as India and the Philippines.
 This is because they are confident that a lot of BPO companies in these locations can provide quality service and help them save costs at the same time.